The Poet Laureate Podcast

 The podcast showcases themes of poetry, connection, and cultural reflection, with episodes including intimate conversations with poets where they share their works and explore the process of writing, examples include discussions around poetry as prayer and the connection between poetry and personal experience.

-A luminous space for listening.
+THE POEM IS LISTENING.
 Each month: one poet, one moment.

 Hosted by Kyeren Regehr, 7th Poet Laureate of Victoria.